anetczuk/ros-diagram-tools/README.md

 ## <a name="comparison_ros"></a> Comparison with ROS tools

 - `codedistribution` does not have equivalent,
-- `packagexmltree` presents similar results to `rqt_dep`, but limited only to workspace packages and it's build dependencies. `rqt_dep` presents packages full tree of runtime dependencies,
+- `packagetree` presents similar results to `rqt_dep`, but limited only to workspace packages and it's build dependencies. `rqt_dep` presents packages full tree of runtime dependencies,
 - `classifynodes` does not have equivalent,
 - `buildtime` does not have equivalent,